 So if you determine that it will take 6 months to find, rent, and prepare a space, then you need to start your search 6 months before your ideal move in date.
 Keep in mind that it is possible to move earlier however all the factors listed above have to align perfectly.

 How Much Office Space Do You Need?

 Another question we often get is: "How much office space do I need?"

 - More often than not small companies and startups think they need more than they really do.
 Your ideal size depends on several things: type of business, whether you will have an open or hard-walled layout, employee amenities, building parking ratios, your future needs, etc.

 - In general most companies only need 125 to 175 sf per usable sf per person according to researchers at https://hbr.org.
 These numbers vary based on any special needs such as extra large rooms or conference areas, however will work find with general use.

-We also have an office space calculator that can help give you square footage estimates also.
+We also have a calculator that can help give you square footage estimates also.

 Should You Lease or Purchase?

 We get this question a lot and it really depends on your company's existing situation.
 If you are brand new then it might make more sense to rent to give your company a little time to generate some revenue.
 If you are an existing establishment and do not plan on needing more square footage or hiring a bunch of people in the next 10 years then buying might make sense.
 In most cases after a consultation our clients end up leasing, however if the numbers make sense and you would like to look at condos for sale in Austin, Tx or other types of buildings then we can help you do that.
 If you not sure what to do feel free to give us a call to discuss.
 We can create a lease / purchase analysis on any of your favorite properties to determine what makes sense for your business.

 We Level the Playing Field - Listing Agents Represent Landlords